ADA-research/VERONA/README.md

 ## Command-Line Interface

-ADA-VERONA provides a command-line interface (CLI) for running robustness experiments without writing Python code.
+ada-verona provides a command-line interface (CLI) for running robustness experiments without writing Python code.
 The CLI allows you to:

-- Run robustness experiments with various networks, datasets, and verification methods
+- Run robustness experiments with various networks, datasets, and verification methods using either adversarial attacks or formal verification tools if auto-verify is installed
-- Use auto-verify verifiers through virtual environment names
+- Access specific data preprocessing and sampling options
 - List available components (verifiers, auto-verify environments)

 ### Running Experiments